 - Have a consistent goodbye routine and do the same things every time you leave your baby so they get used to you leaving them.

-- Talk to your baby and tell them what is happening and that you will be back later.
+- Talk to your baby and tell them what's happening and that you'll be back later.

 - As distressing as it is to see your baby upset and distressed when you leave them, try and avoid sneaking off without saying goodbye to them because this will confuse and distress your baby.